-This next post had my mind digging deeply at 4 o’clock in the morning.
+This next post had my mind pondering deeply at 4 o’clock one morning.
 It should have been easy to write about evacuation shelter items for a 72-hour kit, but I kept thinking of 101 worst-case scenarios.
 With the unusually cold weather across the U.S., sheltering-in-place at home would be your first choice after a disaster, but it isn’t always possible.
-So, what would I use for shelter in our family emergency supplies?
+Be prepared for the worse and hope for the best.

-A tent should provide privacy, warmth, be waterproof and lightweight.
+- A tent should provide privacy, warmth, be waterproof and lightweight.
 Most tents today are quick and easy to set up.
-The fact that I’ve never set up our tent all by myself is not comforting.
-I’ve always assisted others.
-So we will have to practice for family home evening.